rodrigoelp/little-stories/Unlikely adventures/20-Chapter-20.md

 *"Shut up or I'll make you shut up!"* - yelled back Hannah recovering from a blow to her left ear.

 Sam learnt at that precise moment a valuable lesson.
-When a pissed off woman tells you to shut up, you obey instantly.
+When someone pissed off tells you to shut up, you obey instantly.

 The barrage had become heavier, or so Hannah felt, the stones were specifically targeted to her head or her legs.
-The walls seem to know where to hit to make her trip.
+The walls seemed to know where to hit to make her trip.
 She was getting closer to the end.

-She extended her arms and jumped before stepping on the last row; Sam knew she was going to be a bit shy of reaching out the edge and he stretched himself; reached for her hand and pulling her in.
+She extended her arms and jumped before stepping on the last row; Sam knew she was going to be a bit shy of reaching out the edge and he stretched himself; reached for her hand and pulled her in.

 *"Hey, we are safe!"* - said Sam relieved and ecstatic squeezing a little too hard Hannah's hand.

 *"Yeeeaaaaaaaouchss!
-Thanks Sam!"* - replied Hannah releasing her hand from an enthusiastic bear grip.
+Thanks Sam!"* - replied Hannah releasing her hand from the enthusiastic bear grip.
 It was Amir's time now, she got nervous immediately.

-Amir felt relieved once Hannah was out of harms way and without thinking about it twice, he ran towards the few tiles left.
+Amir felt relieved once Hannah was out of harm's way and without thinking about it twice, he ran towards the few tiles left.
 Metaphorically speaking, he moved through the challenge as a hot knife cuts through butter: swiftly.
 Both Hannah and Sam observed Amir jumping from one tile to another and at times stepping on the wall to reach two or three rows ahead when the tiles where completely across the opposite side.

 *Definitely, he must have a mountain goat as his ancestors* - thought Sam.

-Hannah remained silent but cheeky smirk had appeared on her face as she observed Amir athletic display.
+Hannah remained silent but a cheeky smirk had appeared on her face as she observed Amir athletic display.
 Her mind said - *Maa!
 Maa!* - perhaps she sent a mental wink or two.

 Then Amir reached the most difficult section and pebbles were shot on every direction